 Within the first month at the National Interest Foundation, I met a man whose unfortunate fate would ultimately redirect my career.
 The first interaction with this man came with an intense feeling as if I should be wary of something, a sign of some sort, an intuitive instinct that I will never forget as I paused wondering what came over me and why.
-As a constant visitor and friend of the organization, he came with a lot of knowledge and shared his hope with us for a better, freer Middle East where outside cultures are explored and love is embraced.
+As a constant visitor and friend of the organization, he came with a lot of knowledge, his own opinions, and a shared hope for a better, freer Middle East where outside cultures are explored and love is embraced.
 On October 2, 2018, this man, our colleague and friend, Jamal Khashoggi, was murdered at the Saudi Consulate in Istanbul, Turkey.

 Given the hostile environment of Middle Eastern geopolitics and decline in global press freedom, I had taken a lot of time to digest and analyze the incident.
 Its aftermath led me to learn more about declining democracy and threats to media freedom.
 I was directly witnessing the real problem of the toxic degree power and money has in politics over integrity, character, respect for human rights, and the rule of law.

 Whether a killer decides to use a bone saw or gun, people such as Jamal do not simply die.
 He lives on as a symbol for not only foreign dissidents, but activists and human rights journalists across the globe.
 His story continues with multiple active investigations, proposed U.S. legislation, and further public discussion on issues like press freedom, oppression in the face of authoritarianism, and justice for truth seekers.
 Unlike many reporters who stay anonymous, Jamal, a former close executive to the Saudi royal family, was not only a robust advocate for reform but also a journalist highly active in Washington and well-known internationally.
 His brutal murder allowed other cases of silencing, torture, and imprisonment to be acknowledged on a much larger scale.